-1) Class participation 20%
+1) Class participation and attendance 25%

 I expect you to prepare for every class involving a case.
 While it is perfectly OK to be wrong during our discussions, your grade will suffer if you are habitually late to class, if you do not participate, or if your contributions reveal a lack of preparation.
 Please make your points in a constructive and efficient manner, and keep in mind that their principal objective is to help your classmates understand an issue better.
+A great comment is one that helps the rest of us learn something valuable.
+Thoughtful questions and flawed but courageous arguments can be very valuable to others' learning.

 Your final participation score will be the cumulative result of your efforts during the semester: I will assign grades for participation on a weekly basis, and your final one will simply be the sum of those grades.
+Frequency is weighted 30%; usefulness to what other members of the class learn is weighted 70%.